Cancel anytime

 Threats

-- Economic downturns affecting consumer spending
+- Economic downturns impacting consumer spending

-- Rising labor costs and commodity prices
+- Rising food and labor costs

 - Changing consumer preferences for healthier options